• Skip to main content

 Before arthroplasty was available, every diseased joint was considered for joint fusion including the major joints like hip or knee joints.

 But arthroplasty has changed the outlook.
-Joint mobility can be retained by choosing arthroplasty over arthrodesis in most of the cases of large joints.
-Thus, indications to fuse large joints like hip, knee, shoulder elbow, wrist and ankle have reduced drastically.
+Joint mobility can be retained by choosing arthroplasty over arthrodesis in most of cases of large joints.
+Thus, indications to fuse large joints like hip, knee, shoulder elbow, wrist, and ankle have reduced drastically.

-However, arthroplasty is avoided in presence of infection.
+However, arthroplasty is avoided in the presence of infection.

 Small joints of the foot and to a lesser extent hand and wrist can still be well managed by arthrodesis.

-The main disadvantage of joint fusion is that it sacrifices the movement of joint.
+The main disadvantage of joint fusion is that it sacrifices the movement of the joint.
 Thus the function of the limb is definitely compromised.
-For example, in the lower limb, energy requirements for ambulation are increased.
+For example, in the lower limb, fusion or hip or knee leads to drastic increase in energy requirements for ambulation.

 Arthrodesis Knee with KNail